dictionaries

 TypeError: unhashable type: 'list'

-only hashable objects can be used as dictionary keys and lists are not hashable
+only hashable_ objects_ can be used as keys in a dictionary

 green: make it pass